 South Shore Neurological Associates, Long Island, NY

-Associate Professor, Department of Neurology, Division of Management Disorders, Vanderbilt University, Nashville, TN.
+Associate Professor, Department of Neurology, Division of Movement Disorders, Vanderbilt University, Nashville, TN.

 Professor, Department of Neurology & Department of Anatomy and Neurobiology, University of Tennessee Health Science Center, Memphis, TN.